xuchaogao/xuchaogao.github.io/_pages/about.md

 ---
 Thank you for visiting my personal webpage!

 I am a PhD candidate in Economics at Boston University.
-My research interests include Development Economics, Labor Economics, and Urban Economics.
-In my recent project, I evaluate the impacts of reforms on population mobility controls on migration and housing market.
+My research interests include Labor Economics, Development Economics, and Urban Economics.
+My job market estimates mating prefereces in China with a structural model.
+In another project, I evaluate the impacts of reforms in population mobility controls on migration and housing market.
 In my other work, I study whether migrants land jobs with better worker benefits via network.

  You can contact me at xcgao@bu.edu